fleximeter/pctheory/README.md

 ## Quick start
 There are three Jupyter notebooks in this repository that you can consult to get started with `pctheory`.

+## Stability
+`pctheory` is currently in alpha status.
+This means that some functionality might not be stable yet.
+In particular, there isn't unit test coverage for the whole package at this point.
+However, the core functionality (pitch class operations, set-classes, and row functionality) does have test coverage and should be stable.

 ## System Requirements
 `pctheory` requires Python 3.10 or newer.